-- 4.15 The Government will ensure that the necessary foreign exchange is made available, as a matter of national priority, to importers of critical agricultural and livestock inputs such as fertilizers, agro-chemicals and livestock drugs. - 4.16 The Government will ensure that adequate quantities of fertilizer are imported and distributed on time.
-This will be co-ordinated by the Ministry of Agriculture, Livestock Development and Marketing and the Ministry of Finance. - 4.17 For the fifth year running, fertilizer use in the country declined in 1992.
-The Ministry of Agriculture, Livestock Development and Marketing aims at reversing this declining trend in fertiliser use especially in food crops.
+- 4.15 The Government will facilitate the access to foreign exchange by importers for importation of critical agricultural and livestock inputs such as fertilizers, agro-chemicals and livestock drugs. - 4.16 The Government will ensure that adequate quantities of fertilizer are imported and distributed on time.
+This will be co-ordinated by the Ministry of Agriculture, Livestock Development and Marketing and the Ministry of Finance. - For the fifth year running, fertilizer use in the country declined in 1992.
+4.17 The Ministry of Agriculture, Livestock Development and Marketing aims at reversing this declining trend in fertiliser use especially in food crops.
 It is recognized that by and large, fertiliser use intensity in a given food crop will be determined by the price of fertiliser relative to that of the food crop.
 Within the liberalised pricing and marketing framework, the Government will intervene in non-price areas.
-In this context, the following actions will be undertaken: extension workers will hold regular fertilizer use demonstrations particularly during the long rains seasons; soil testing services will be improved; the Government will encourage the rebagging of fertilizers in smaller quantitites convenient for small-scale farmers; and marketing information and farm management extension services will be improved to assist farmers in making economic decisions.
-The Government will encourage capable cooperatives, farmers' companies and farmers' groups to acquire and market fertilizers.

-4.18 The seasonal credit programmes presently in operation will be strengthened to enable farmers to purchase increased quantities of fertilizer.
+In this context, the following actions will be undertaken; extension workers will hold regular fertilizer use demonstrations particularly during the long rains seasons; soil testing services will be improved; the Government will encourage the rebagging of fertilizers in smaller quantitites convenient for small-scale farmers; and marketing information and farm management extension services will be improved to assist farmers in making economic decisions.
+The Government will encourage capable cooperatives, farmers' companies and farmers' groups to acquire and market fertilizers. - 4.18 The seasonal credit programmes presently in operation will be strengthened to enable farmers to purchase increased quantities of fertilizer.